 Research and innovation in industrial automation in the railway equipment supply, product and services sector has declined in the last year.

-The most recent figures show that the number of industrial automation related patent applications in the industry stood at 47 in the three months ending June – down from 53 over the same period in 2021.
+The most recent figures show that the number of industrial automation patent applications in the industry stood at 11 in the three months ending October – down from 20 over the same period last year.

-Figures for patent grants related to industrial automation followed a similar pattern to filings – shrinking from 39 in the three months ending June 2021 to 23 in the same period in 2022.
+Figures for patent grants related to industrial automation followed a different pattern to filings – growing from nine in the three months ending October last year to 19 this year.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.